DmitryKolchin/NoComments/Docs/DevelopmentCommentary.md

    If a specific mesh needs to be used, you can override it using `SetBodySkeletalMeshOverrideName()` in C++ or by setting the value directly in the Blueprint’s Details panel.

    ![](./MCDE_Images/SkeletalMeshOverride.png)
-   *Figure 6.
-Body Skeletal Mesh Override field in Blueprint Details panel*
+   *Figure 14.
+Body Skeletal Mesh Override field in Blueprint Details panel example*

 5. **To finalise the build process**, you must call `InitializeManagedOwnerComponents()`.
    It is strongly recommended to invoke this in the `PostActorCreated()` method.
 Doing so allows you to set the Data Asset via Blueprint defaults, ensuring the Metahuman is built automatically when the character is placed in the level: